 CPE Centers accredited by the Association for Clinical Pastoral Education are located nationwide.
 CPE programs in Arizona are operated through at Banner Good Samaritan Medical Center and their satellite program at Banner Thunderbird Medical Center (Phoenix), at Banner Desert Medical Center (Mesa) and at Yuma Regional Medical Center (Yuma).

-Phoenix Seminary grants credit for completion of up to two units of CPE as elective credit.
+Phoenix Seminary grants credit for completion of up to two units of CPE as general elective credit.
 It is also possible to take Clinical Pastoral Education (CPE) to fulfill internship requirements of the Seminary.
-See the Registrar for current policies on the amount of credit hours available for CPE units completed.

 The Director of Field Education is available to answer your questions about CPE and its place in your ministry development and your degree program.